Summer Wildflower Meadow Maintenance Jobs

 - For medium-large areas, a scythe is ideal.

 - For very large areas, you can buy specialised equipment.
-At Q Lawns we use a Grillo mower with a collection box when we’re trimming Meadowmat on the field.
+At Turfonline we use a Grillo mower with a collection box when we’re trimming Meadowmat on the field.
 The average domestic lawn mower probably won’t cope with the long grass.

 - Please don’t use a strimmer.
 Strimmers tend to send tiny pieces of plant flying in all directions which eventually rot down and add to the nutrients in the soil.
 One of the 5 principals of meadow management is to decrease soil fertility – not add to it!